 Fragile roofs are one of the largest contributors to fall from height injuries and deaths in the UK.
 The Work at Height Regulations 2005, amended by the Work at Height (Amendment) Regulations 2007, states: ‘no one must ever work on or from, or walk over, fragile roofs unless platforms, covers or similar are provided which will adequately support their weight.’

-To combat this risk, Easi-Dec produces and supplies fragile roof access systems such as the Board-Walk, a lightweight aluminium walkway which spreads the load on support battens, providing the user with a safer working position.
+To combat this risk, Easi-Dec produces and supplies fragile roof access systems such as the Roof Walk, a lightweight aluminium walkway which spreads the load on support battens, providing the user with a safer working position.

-To find out more about how systems such as Board-Walk can make work on fragile roofs safer, call our product experts on 01767 691812 or use our online contact form.
+To find out more about how systems such as Roof Walk can make work on fragile roofs safer, call our product experts on 01767 691812 or use our online contact form.